emqx/cloud-docs/en_US/billing/gcp_marketplace.md

 1. The EMQX account already has been set up a credit card.
 2. The EMQX account uses Available Credits.
 3. The EMQX account already has been linked to a Marketplace EMQX product.
+4. THE EMQX account has vouchers and no unpaid bills.

 If you still encounter a problem, please submit a [ticket](../feature/tickets.md) to get help.
 :::